mtumilowicz/calculator/README.md

 `DIVIDE`
 `APPLY` - is used to indicate the start number in a series of actions.
-Each line contains only one above-mentioned action and a single `int` number. `APPLY` is used exactly once.
+Each line contains only one above-mentioned action and a single `int` number. `APPLY` is used exactly once - in the last line of the file.
 Precedence of arithmetic operations is ignored, in other words:
 `ADD 10`
 `ADD 5`
 `SUBTRACT 3`